Siarnaq: Background

 Before Siarnaq was given its name, it was formerly known by the provisional designation S/2000 S 3 assigned by the IAU in the discovery announcement.
 The provisional designation indicates that it was the third Saturnian satellite identified in images taken in 2000.
 Siarnaq is among the first Saturnian irregular satellites discovered since Phoebe in 1898; the discovery of new satellite groups of Saturn provided the opportunity for their discoverers to establish new naming conventions for each of them.

 Kavelaars was advised by his colleagues to deviate from the traditional Greco-Roman mythology theme for Saturnian moons and instead propose names from different cultures.
 Throughout late 2000, Kavelaars spent several months consulting Amerindian scholars for appropriate name suggestions that were both multicultural and Canadian in origin.
 In March 2001, he was reading the Inuit tale Hide and Sneak to his children and had a revelation.
 He contacted the author of the tale, Michael Kusugak, to get his assent, and the latter suggested the names Kiviuq and Sedna.
 Kavelaars then decided that the selected Inuit names should end in the letter q to distinguish the group—hence the name Sedna was changed to Siarnaq.
 The former name was later used for 90377 Sedna, a distant trans-Neptunian object discovered in 2003.

 Physical characteristics

 Diameter and albedo

 From infrared observations by the Wide-field Infrared Survey Explorer (WISE) spacecraft, Siarnaq is estimated to be 39.3 km in diameter.

-Color
+Surface and composition

-It is light red in color, and the Siarnaupian (Siarnaqan) spectrum in the infrared is very similar to the Inuit-group satellites Paaliaq and Kiviuq, supporting the thesis of a possible common origin in the break-up of a larger body.
+Siarnaq is light red in color, and the Siarnaupian (Siarnaqan) spectrum in the infrared is very similar to the Inuit-group satellites Paaliaq and Kiviuq, supporting the thesis of a possible common origin in the break-up of a larger body.

+The James Webb Space Telescope obtained the spectrum of Siarnaq over the 0.7-5.3 micron region with NIRSpec, finding a 3.0 micron absorption feature associated with hydrated minerals.
+Water ice was not found to be present in substantial quantities on Siarnaq, in contrast to Phoebe, the largest Saturnian irregular satellite.
+Additionally, carbon dioxide formed by irradiation of organic compounds was detected on Siarnaq's surface.
+Siarnaq appears nearly identical in its composition to Albiorix, another Saturnian irregular satellite observed by James Webb Space Telescope.

+Observations of Siarnaq at different phase angles show that its brightness stays relatively constant at high phase angles, where it produces a shallow phase curve, but exhibits a strong opposition surge, where it sharply brightens by 0.2 magnitudes at opposition (zero phase).
+This phase curve behavior of Siarnaq suggests it has a highly porous surface likely covered with substantial regolith.